 - Flush skin with a 5% household bleach to water mixture followed by washing with soap and water.

-- If any of above symptoms appear, seek medical attention immediately.
+- If any of the symptoms appear, seek medical attention immediately.